Stabmeqt/dataflow_encdec/README.md

 --gcpTempLocation=gs://<bucket name>/temporary  \
 --project=<projectId> \
 --query="<your query text here>" \
---fetchSize=<fetch size>
+--fetchSize=<fetch size> \
+--pagingColumn=<row number column>
 ```

 Fetch size is the size of the data that is going to be fetched and loaded in memory per every database call.
-It is
+It is used
- optional and defaults to 50000.
-Currently it is not used, so setting it will have no impact at all.
+with paging column to construct query pagination.

 MinPoolSize - this setting defaults to 1 if omitted.